-Creamy gluten free pumpkin cheesecake, with a splash of bourbon, combine to make the perfect gluten free pumpkin cheesecake recipe for the holidays!
-This recipe has a few extra steps, but I promise it is going to be well worth it!
+This creamy gluten free pumpkin cheesecake, with a splash of bourbon, is the best gluten free pumpkin cheesecake recipe for the holidays!
+This recipe has a few extra steps, but I promise it is going to be well worth it because you will get a bakery-quality cake that everyone is going to love!

 You will love each and every creamy bite of this creamy gluten free pumpkin dessert!
 If you love dessert as much as we do, check out all of the gluten free cake recipes on the blog.

-This is a bakery quality cheesecake!
+- This is an incredible bakery-quality cheesecake!
 It tastes like you spent a lot of money buying it!
 Nobody will know it is gluten free!

 For this recipe, I used canned organic pumpkin.
 Canned pumpkin is usually the best for pumpkin desserts like this because it is so smooth.
 If you do prefer to make your own pumpkin puree, it needs to be blended super smooth.